leocornus/leocornus.buildout.cfgrepo/sample/uwsgi/cgi-in-uwsgi.rst

-Running CGI in uWsgi
+Running CGI in uWSGI
 ====================

-Quick start to build, config, and run CGI in uWsgi.
+Quick start to build, config, and run CGI in uWSGI Mainly reference to `Running CGI scripts on uWSGI <http://uwsgi-docs.readthedocs.org/en/latest/CGI.html>`_.

 What we build
 -------------